 This is how this appears in most of the English translations.
 This statement consists of two parts.
 In the first part, Jesus is quoting the Law, in this case from Exo 20:13 and Deu 5:17, the Ten Commandments at Mount Sinai and their renewal before the new generation at Mount Nebo, respectively.

-The English word “but” as a conjunction introduces something in contrast or something unexpected; it also has the meaning of “however” or “on the contrary” and “except for, excluding”.
-As an adverb “but” means “and nothing more” and as a noun it means “an objection”.
+The English word “but” as a conjunction that introduces something in contrast or something unexpected; “but” also has the meaning of “however” or “on the contrary” and “except for, excluding”.
+As an adverb it means “and nothing more”, and as a noun it means “an objection”.